2.61 – Attendance Requirements

 If a student should miss a class, it is the student’s responsibility to contact the instructor as soon as possible to determine what measures can be taken to make up the missed work to maintain the continuity of the course.
 Students must be aware, however, that the opportunity to make up an examination or other related work is not a student right, rather it is a privilege granted under special circumstances.
 The instructor is not obligated to give make-up work, quizzes, examinations or extend due dates because of a student absence.

-Attendance in a seated or hybrid course is defined as the state of being physically present during the class meeting.
-Other specific criteria to be considered “in attendance” is at the discretion of the individual instructor must be included in the syllabus of the courses.
+Attendance in a seated course is defined as the state of being physically present during the class meeting.
+Other specific criteria to be considered “in attendance” is at the discretion of the individual instructor and must be included in the syllabus of the courses.

 Attendance in an online course is defined as active participation in an academically-related activity.
 At least one academically-related activity should be conducted each week.